wallclockbuilder/puma/README.md

 ### Control/Status Server

-Puma comes with a builtin status/control app that can be used query and control Puma itself.
+Puma comes with a builtin status/control app that can be used to query and control Puma itself.
 Here is an example of starting Puma with the control server:

     $ puma --control tcp://127.0.0.1:9293 --control-token foo